 - From the Key dropdown, choose one of the New Key options, with a size of either 2048 bits or 4096 bits.
 You will need to verify with your certificate authority which key strengths they support.

-Note: If the certificate being requested is a replacement, you should select the existing key of the certificate being replaced.
+Note: If the certificate being requested is a renewal or is being issued by a new CA, you should select the existing key of the certificate being replaced.

 If the certificate being requested is a re-key, you should select New Key for the certificate.